Now that Maia is on summer vacation, we have been using Daphne’s nap time to read and, often, to work on an art or craft project together.

 Here’s how we made our melted bead suncatchers

-By the way, I was sceptical about melting the plastic beads in my baking dishes.
-I half thought that they would never come out and I'd be stuck with ruined pans, but that wasn't the case.
-As soon as the suncatchers were cool, they popped right out and didn't leave any visible residue at all!
+By the way, I was skeptical about melting the plastic beads in my baking dishes.
+I half thought that they would never come out and I’d be stuck with ruined pans, but that wasn’t the case.
+As soon as a bead suncatcher was cool, it popped right out and didn’t leave any visible residue at all!

 Here are Maia’s beads, ready to be melted and fused together.